hpc-cofc/example-runs/geology/agisoft/README.md

 # Agisoft

-Procedures and examples of Agisoft Photoscan and Metashape will be included here.
+Procedures and examples of Agisoft Photoscan and Metashape are included here.

-Currently only Photoscan content is available.